suesCL/HilbertSort/README.md

       * For points in top left quadrant need to reduce y coordinates by S/2
       * For points in top right quadrant need to reduce both x and y coordinates by S/2 to move to lower left corner.
       * For points in lower left quadrant and lower right quadrant, we need to do reflection along an axis.
 As shown in Figure 2, the           lower two quadrants have different orders visiting their smaller quadrants than the standard order shown in the top two                 quadrants.
 Performing a reflection for the points in lower two quadrants allows the lower two quadrants to maintain its original         visiting order while the program visits in the order as in the top two quadrants.
 Even though, the points’ coordinates are               changed due to reflection, their relative order remains the same.
-      * In lower left quadrant, all the points need to perform reflection along the 45 degrees axis as shown in red line in Figure 2.
+      * For points in lower right quadrant, all the points need to perform reflection along the 45 degrees axis as shown in red line in         Figure 2.
 And in lower right quadrant, the points need to first perform a left translation by S/2 distance and then a reflection         along the 45 degree axis.

 ![Quadrant](https://user-images.githubusercontent.com/26426412/31291387-8e7e04a4-aa84-11e7-9b1e-a26f0a3e2969.JPG)